ppetrovtv/pine_script_docs/source/essential/Drawings.rst

 Line styles
 -----------

-Pine lines support a number of various styles.
-Style could be set either with `line.new <https://www.tradingview.com/study-script-reference/v4/#fun_line{dot}new>`__ or `line.set_style <https://www.tradingview.com/study-script-reference/v4/#fun_line{dot}set_style>`__
+Various styles can be applied to lines with either the `line.new <https://www.tradingview.com/study-script-reference/v4/#fun_line{dot}new>`__ or `line.set_style <https://www.tradingview.com/study-script-reference/v4/#fun_line{dot}set_style>`__
 function: